AlxHnr/libvirt-sandbox-environments/README.md

 # Installation (Fedora)

-The scripts in this directory expect the current user to be part of the `libvrit` group and have the permissions to access `/vm-data/`:

 ```sh
 sudo dnf install ansifilter bc libvirt netcat qemu tar util-linux-script virt-install virt-viewer
 sudo gpasswd -a "$USER" libvirt